Home » Blog » How to Create Daily Routines You’ll Actually Stick To (Without Feeling Overwhelmed)

 Slow and steady, my friends!
 It works and it feels better too.

-Sometimes things don’t add value to your life the way that you think they will.
-Or sometimes something will work for a while … but then our needs change.
-It’s normal so don’t feel pressured to keep mindlessly doing something just because it’s what you’ve always done.
+Sometimes, things won’t add value to your life the way you think they will, or sometimes, a routine will work for a while, but then our needs change.
+It’s normal, so don’t feel pressured to keep mindlessly doing something just because it’s what you’ve always done.

-Check-in with yourself and make sure that your daily routines are still working for you and if not, don’t be afraid to make changes.
+Quick tip: Check in with yourself and make sure that your daily routines are still working for you.
+If not, don’t be afraid to make changes.

 Daily Routine Examples